phousphoure/AdequaApp/README.md

 Then you should just open a comand prompt and move to you folder. (using CD comand)

-Then you just have to run those commands and you will be able to see the project:
+Then you just have to run those commands:

--"composer install"
+-composer install

+-npm install react-router-dom

--"npm install react-router-dom"
+-npm install

--"npm install"

--"npm run dev"
+-npm run dev

+Before launching the server make a copy the file .env.example named .env

+then you launch the serve using this command :

--"php artisan serve"
+-php artisan serve

+And if it's working it means you are just the best.